PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: The PsychiatryBench Benchmark: Dataset Curation and Task Design

-This task addresses the longitudinal management of psychiatric patients, focused on follow-up care after an initial treatment decision has been made.
-This subset of clinical vignettes spans multiple time points, allowing models to reason about how a patient's mental or physical disorders evolve in response to therapy.
-Each entry includes an initial clinical scenario, one or more follow-up reports (e.g., new symptoms, lab results, patient response), and a question prompting clinical judgment about how care should be adjusted.
-These follow-up scenarios often require interpreting medication effects, identifying emerging side effects (e.g., serotonin syndrome, orthostatic hypotension), assessing treatment adherence, or recommending new interventions.
-In addition to psychiatric symptoms, the task incorporates age-specific considerations (e.g., geriatric psychiatry) and physical health interactions, reflecting the complexity of real-world cases.
-Models are expected to make informed decisions about whether to continue, adjust, or discontinue treatment.
-This task simulates ongoing psychiatric care, testing a model's ability to adapt recommendations over time and handle incomplete, evolving information, making it critical for clinical decision support, chronic care planning, and training in longitudinal psychiatric case management.
+This dataset comprises 27 clinical question-answer pairs focused on the longitudinal management of psychiatric patients after an initial treatment decision has been made.
+Each scenario includes a psychiatric case history, a primary follow-up question, and often one or more follow-up reports (e.g., new symptoms, lab results), with a subset of 6 entries extending to a second-tier follow-up.
+These items evaluate a model’s capacity to support ongoing clinical care by interpreting medication effects, identifying emerging side effects, assessing adherence, or recommending adjustments to the treatment plan.
+The task simulates ongoing psychiatric care, testing a model's ability to adapt recommendations over time and handle the incomplete, evolving information that is critical for chronic care planning.